 (a) Enter into such contracts as are necessary or proper to carry out the provisions and purposes of the act;

 (b) Sue or be sued, including taking any legal actions necessary or proper for recovery of any unpaid assessments under section 44-2708 and to settle claims or potential claims against it;

 (c) Borrow money to effect the purposes of the act.
 Any notes or other evidence of indebtedness of the association not in default shall be legal investments for domestic insurers and may be carried as admitted assets;

-(d) Employ or retain such persons as are necessary to handle the financial transactions of the association and to perform such other functions as become necessary or proper under the act;
+(d) Employ or retain such persons as are necessary or appropriate to handle the financial transactions of the association and to perform such other functions as become necessary or proper under the act;

 (e) Negotiate and contract with any liquidator, rehabilitator, conservator, or ancillary receiver to carry out the powers and duties of the association;

-(f) Take such legal action as may be necessary to avoid payment of improper claims;
+(f) Take such legal action as may be necessary to avoid or recover payment of improper claims;

-(g) Exercise, for the purposes of the act and to the extent approved by the director, the powers of a domestic life or health insurer, but in no case may the association issue insurance policies or annuity contracts other than those issued to perform the contractual obligations of the impaired or insolvent insurer;
+(g) Exercise, for the purposes of the act and to the extent approved by the director, the powers of a domestic life or health insurer or health maintenance organization, but in no case may the association issue insurance policies or contracts other than those issued to perform its obligations under the act;

 (h) Organize itself as a corporation or in other legal form permitted by the laws of the state;